Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 Discount Ski Tickets For Kids

-If you have a 5th or 6th grader, you can buy a special discounted ticket which will allow them to visit every resort in Utah or Colorado 2 times that year.
-Plus, when you purchase the pass you are given a coupon book for amazing deals on gear and ski rentals. (this promotion is open for all US residents)
+If you have a 5th or 6th grader, you can buy a special discounted ticket that will allow them to visit every resort in Utah or Colorado 2 times that year.
+Plus, when you purchase the pass you are given a coupon book for amazing deals on gear and ski rentals. (this promotion is open to all US residents)

-If you are a resident of Utah or Colorado, children, kindergarten through 5th grade, can apply for a Epic Kids Pass.
+If you are a resident of Utah or Colorado, children, in kindergarten through 5th grade, can apply for an Epic Kids Pass.
 This pass gives one free lesson and 5 days to ride.
 (You have to apply in the summer or early fall to get it.)

-There are a few options for ski rentals.
+There are a few options for ski rentals for you skiing trip.
+Let's check them out!

 Onsite Ski Rentals